-To provide information on decontamination systems to minimise the risk of exposure to microbial contamination of medical devices and the environment this may lead to development of infection.
+To provide information on decontamination principles to minimise the risk of exposure to microbial contamination of medical devices and the environment with the aim to reduce the risk of healthcare associated infections to service users, staff and members of the public.

-Responsibilities for maintaining a safe environment in line with the Health and Social Care Act 2008, Code of Practice on the prevention and control of infections and related guidance (Department of Health (DoH) 2015), criteria 2 are included.
+Responsibilities for maintaining a safe environment in line with the Health and Social Care Act 2008, Code of Practice on the prevention and control of infections and related guidance (Department of Health (DoH) 2015 - updated 2022), criteria 2 are included.